-Most consumers report initially receiving some returns from the firm to give the impression that their trading has been a success.
-They will then be encouraged to invest more money or introduce a friend or family member to invest.
-However, eventually the returns stop, the customer’s account is suspended and there’s no further contact with the firm.
+Most people report initially receiving some returns from the firm to give the impression that their trading has been a success.
+They will then be encouraged to invest more money or introduce a friend or family member.
+Eventually the returns stop, the customer’s account is suspended and there’s no further contact with the firm.

 Many scam firms claim to be based in the UK and even claim to be FCA authorised.